 How do the "restrict not" and "ignore" search statements differ?

+You can also choose to restrict a search profile to include a keyword or phrase.
 A restrict not statement will elimate an article from matching to a client's search profile if the restrict not phrase appears in the article even if there are otherwise valid keywords in the article.

 Let's say you have the following profile: